jkeresman01/java-method-search.nvim/README.md

 ### Installation ###
 * Make sure you have Neovim v0.9.0 or greater. :exclamation:
 * Dependecies: treesiter && telescope && plenary (telescope dep)
-* Install using you package manager
+* Install using you plugin manager

 `Vim-Plug`
 ```lua